thebigG/rsty_physics/README.md

 ## Non-goals of this project

 - Make a product.
 While ideally a lot of useful code comes out of this, I won't get bogged down with making everything modular/testable etc. Like stated above, I want to have fun doing this.
-So while I will invest effor into making things re-usable, learning/exploration take higher priority over shipping anything.
+So while I will invest effort into making things re-usable, learning/exploration take higher priority over shipping anything.
 The main goal here is to learn ;).